Renet333/test-week8/README.md

 in your javascript:
 $("#hideMe").hide();

-[[answer]] for a class you need you use a . and the names are different
+[[answer]] for a class you need you use a . and the names are different the pound sigh is for ids

 If you have a FOLDER named lib and a FILE named app.js, why won't this link to your javascript work?
 <script src="app.js"></script>

-[[answer]] because you are not specifying that the FILE app.js is in the FOLDER lib
+[[answer]] because you are not specifying that the FILE app.js is in the FOLDER lib lib/app.js

 What can you tell me about this: <input type="text"/> what is it? what will we be using them for?